klalicki/JSFrameworks2023/exercises/03-props/README.md

 ## Assignment 1

-The component should accept a prop "name", which accepts a string.
-If "name" is provided, the component should render "Hello **\_\_\_\_\_**"

-If "name" is not provided to the component, the component should render "Hello user."

-To achieve this, please use default props.

-## Assignment 1

 Create a component called `<Welcome />`.
 It should receive the prop "name".
 If "name" is provided, you will render "Hello **\_\_\_\_\_**".
 If the name is not provided, you will fallback to "Hello user".

 Import and your render you `<Welcome />` component in `<App />` like this: